gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 systemctl restart sshd
 ```

-## 6. Changing the ssh port and setting up a firewall
+## 6. Setting up a firewall and changing ssh port
 Your standard ssh port is port 22.
 So every bot out there is knocking on the port 22.
 If we change this default port we can protect ourselfs from those bots.
 Of course they can use a port scanner.
 But you know, security is nothing binary.
 Just make it harder for someone to crack the system.

-First we want to check that our web host provides a console login.
+First we want to check that our web host provides a console login without ssh.
 This is important because if we lock ouself out we lose the access to our VPS. **Warning**.
 Take this serious.
 You don't want to lock yourself out.
 If you mess up this configuration you no longer can access via ssh.
+No guarantee for this!

+### Firewall
-We install a firewall called ufw.
-On your VPS as a sudoer:
+We install a firewall called ufw on your VPS as a sudoer:
 ```
 sudo apt-get install ufw